Strike Up the Band (film): Plot

-The band gets a last minute gift of a free ride on a fast train to Chicago.
+On the day of the trip, Jimmy and Mary learn that Willie has been hospitalized for a fractured arm, which is in immediate need for surgery.
+The band uses the money so that Jimmy can be flown to Chicago for the operation.
+Before long, Paul meets with Mr. Morgan, who gives the band a free ride to Chicago aboard his company train.
 The band competes in Chicago and wins the $500 prize.
 Jimmy gets the honor of leading all of the bands in a grand finale performance of the title song.